redbuilding/mynftproject/README.md

 Other test files are located in the 'test' folder.

-7. To test a single function, create an instance of the contract and run the function.
+5. To test a single function, create an instance of the contract and run the function.

 ```sh
 let instance = await MyNFTProject.deployed()
 instance.name()
 ```

+Note: JS test files are designed to run individually, rather than all at once.
+Each file is focused on a specific area:

+* test.js - minting
+* test2.js - ownership
+* test3.js - supply
+* test4.js - state variables
+* test5.js - balances
+* test_oz.js - functions and events from OpenZeppelin standard contracts

 ## Deploy on the testnet Rinkeby